Find out what it takes

 Ross University School of Veterinary Medicine

 Submission of your CV is optional, the admissions committee does consider your experience working with animals and other related professional experience when making their decision.
 If your letters of recommendation do not provide proof of 150 working hours, then your CV must be included in order to provide that proof.
 For questions about what to include on your CV, please reach out to your local admissions representative, or contact our admissions office at 855-Ross-Vet.

 If English is not your primary language, or if you did not complete your undergraduate degree at a postsecondary institution where courses were taught in English, you will be requested to provide Ross with your official record of scores for one of the following:

-- Test of English as a Foreign Language (TOEFL) iBT – minimum acceptable score is 550 on the paper-based test, or 213 on the computer-based test
+- Test of English as a Foreign Language (TOEFL) iBT – preferred minimum score is 100 on the computer-based test

 - IGCSE English (First language) Grade B—International English Language Testing System (IELTS) - 7.0

 - Pearson Test of English (PTE) Academic – 67